gbmhunter/blog/content/posts/2020/06-31-july-2020-updates/index.md

 * Added a new {{% link text="Databases page" src="/programming/databases" %}} under the _Programming_ section with info on MariaDB and PostgreSQL databases.

 * Added a new {{% link text="Multimeters page" src="/electronics/tools/multimeters" %}} under the _Electronics->Tools_ section.

+* Added information on ceramic capacitor classes to the Capacitor page.